 Over the years of washing hair, my experience is that the frequency of hair-washing depends on the individual.

-Therefore, if your hair is prone to oiliness, it’s best to wash your hair more often and, if needed, every day.
+So if your hair is prone to oiliness, it’s best to wash your hair more often and, if needed, every day.

-So keeping the scalp clean should be your priority.
+Keeping the scalp clean should be your priority.
 If your scalp is clean, it gives the best environment for healthy hair growth.

 As a general guide, I’d say most people need to wash their hair 2-3 times a week.